 What type of insulin is taken in bodybuilding?

 In bodybuilding, it is customary to use insulin of short and ultrashort duration of action.
 The first is a hormone that, after administration under the skin, begins to act after half an hour.
 Its intake should be 30-40 minutes before a meal.
 The peak of exposure to the body occurs after 2 hours.
 It is completely removed after 5 or 6 hours.
-Among drugs with short insulin, Actrapid NM and Humulin Regular should be preferred.
+Drugs with short actions of insulin such as Actrapid NM and Humulin Regular should be preferred.

 The ultrashort action of insulin begins to affect the body either immediately after administration, or after a quarter of an hour.
 The peak of exposure also occurs after a couple of hours, but is displayed after 3 or 4 hours.
 It can be taken both 5-10 minutes before a meal, and immediately after a meal.
 Among the preparations, the most popular synthetic analogues of anthropogenic insulin are glulisin, lyspo, asparagus, and Apidra, Humalog, Flexpen, Penfill or NovoRapid Penfill.

 The duration of the cycle of admission is two months.
-On average, its cost is from 2 to 3 thousand rubles.
+On average, its cost is from 30 to 40 usd.

 Advantages and Disadvantages of Insulin

-Insulin is not toxic to the liver, kidneys, does not lead to impaired potency.
+Insulin is not toxic to the liver or kidneys and does not lead to impaired potency.

 The disadvantages include a rather complicated reception scheme.
 A fairly significant increase in subcutaneous fat is observed.
 There is a chance of developing hypoglycemia.